 In general, there’s a move in Africa to higher-value crops, including citrus, macadamia, and avocado, for example, to meet increasing demand from Europe.
 However, this demand also requires the reduction of agrochemicals that are used, so alternative solutions are necessary.

-Historically FarmAg imported a lot of agro-chemicals from China, however in recent years they’d begun to question the environmental quality of the product and started looking for alternative solutions.
-What’s more, FarmAg had previously sold other soybean inoculants, but the company who supplied them was bought out and began selling direct to farmers rather than through distributors.
+Farm-Ag import agrochemicals from China and India, however with increasing demand from the UK and the EU for lower residue levels of certain pesticides and the phase out of a number of active ingredients in the EU, Farm-Ag have been looking for alternative solutions.
+FarmAg had previously sold other soybean inoculants, but the company who supplied them was bought out and began selling direct to farmers rather than through distributors.

-As explained by Paul Biebuyck, Business Development Manager at FarmAg, “The world is shifting its attention to Africa for the future of agricultural production, which is why we’re keen to offer our farmers products that are able to increase their crop yield in an environmentally friendly way.”
+As explained by Paul Biebuyck, Business Development Manager at FarmAg, “The world is shifting its attention to Africa for the future of agricultural production, which is why we’re keen to offer our farmers products that are able to increase their crop yield through integrated pest management.”

 Agriculture contributes a third of gross domestic product in sub-Saharan Africa with the potential to increase substantially.
 To feed a growing global population of over seven billion inhabitants, a shift from subsistence to more sophisticated farming methods is essential.

 Paul continues, “Our main focus has always been in the sugar cane production sector and then we upsell to those we build relationships with as they have the factories with structured production setups to process our products.
 When it comes to maize farmers, they may only have half an acre or acre producing just enough for their own subsistence.”